oldrooster/minecraft-world-manager/README.md

 ## Prerequisites

 - **Docker** and **Docker Compose** installed on your system
-- A running Minecraft Bedrock server container named `minecraft`
+- A running Minecraft Bedrock server container.
 - Python 3.8+ with the following libraries:
   - Flask
   - Jinja2